 What happens after Better Health Program?

-Families are given access to a website and are sent printed support materials following completion of the program.
+Families are given access to a website and are provided with printed support materials following completion of the program.
 These offer support and encourage families to maintain their new healthy changes, and inspire ongoing healthy choices.
+Families are also invited to a FREE catch up session 3 months after the completion of the program.
 During the program families are provided information on community clubs and programs available in their local area.

 How can I refer a child?

 A referral form is available for download below.
 Referral pads can be ordered for your clinic using the resource order form below or by emailing firstname.lastname@example.org

 Please email referrals to email@example.com or fax to 1300 325 301.

 How can I spread the word and promote the program in our community, school, organisation or service?

 A program flyer that you can use is available for download below.
 Flyers and posters can be ordered using the resource order form below or by emailing firstname.lastname@example.org